chaitu321/newbie/README.md

 $ vagrant plugin install vagrant-vbguest
 ```

 Clone this repository to the local directory.
+Move the "grid" and "database" directories to the same folder.

 ```
 $ git clone https://github.com/yasushiyy/vagrant-oracle11g-rac